 On the page where you can upload documents, you can also check what the status of the submission of other documents is, including the requested letters of recommendation.

 If you receive an offer and accept it, you should arrange for your College or University to send your Official Transcripts electronically to Kim Crosslan (email@example.com).
 If this is not possible they should be mailed directly to the Department in a sealed envelope.
 The address is:

 Michigan State University

-Attn: Kim Crosslan
+Attn: Mrs. Kim Crosslan

-567 Wilson Rd, Rm 1312
+567 Wilson Road, Room 1312

-East Lansing, MI 48824
+East Lansing, MI 48824 USA

 If English is not your first language, you will need to demonstrate proficiency in English via the TOEFL exam or equivalent (see this page for a list of requirements).
 For the TOEFL, the Institution Code is 1465, department code is 61 (Astronomy).
 In addition, you will need to pass the MSU SPEAK test before being assigned a teaching position.
 The SPEAK test is given during orientation before the start of fall semester.
-Chinese students have the option of taking the test in Beijing or Shanghai—details will be provided here when they become available.